rtdeb/GeoPick/README.md

 <hr>

 ### Changelog
-#### Version 2.0.1
-- Solved bug which did not allow to visualize a georeference from a shared link.
 #### Version 2.0.0
 - Added new compulsory Darwin Core field _locality_.
 - Added new automatically assigned Darwin Core field _locationID_.